 Our best photos and video of Amsterdam’s frozen canals with ice-skaters on the Keizersgracht and Prinsengracht. – Our home city Amsterdam is one of the most beautiful cities in the world.
-Stunning old buildings along the canals, biker friendly for locals and tourists and, especially during really cold winter days, a winter wonderland for photographers and ice skaters.
+Stunning old buildings along the canals, biker friendly for locals and tourists, and, especially during freezing winter days, a winter wonderland for photographers and ice skaters.
 Ice skaters?
 Yes, you read correctly.
 The Netherlands is a country full of rivers, canals, lakes, and any other kind of waterways.
 Traditionally, the best way to use them during the cold winters in the past was to go on skates and sleighs using the ice as a street.

 You might have heard of the Olympic Games 2018 in South Korea, where the Dutch ice speed skaters coming from all over the Netherlands outperformed the whole international competition.
 Well, we just can confirm the love of being on the ice of the Dutch people.
 Right after the ice seemed to be thick enough in Amsterdam, the first brave Dutch ice skaters carved their ways over the frozen Keizersgracht and Prinsengracht.
 And now enjoy a couple of men‘s photo story of a perfect Winter on Amsterdam’s Frozen Canals walking on the frozen Grachten of the Dutch capital!

 Winter in Amsterdam: Frozen Keizers- & Prinsengracht